skyglobal/skycons/gulp-sky-component-helper/README.md

     ├── _site           => Generated / Compiled demo site
-    ├── dist            => Compiled code and source code to be distrubtuted via bower ├── demo            => source code used soley for demoing the functionality │   ├- js           => any javascript needed to get the demo working │   ├- scss         => any Sass needed to get the demo working │   ├- images etc.  => demo assets directories
+    ├── dist            => Compiled code and source code to be distrubtuted via bower ├── demo            => source code used soley for demoing the functionality │   ├- _includes    => Contains any html files to be concatinated to index.html │   ├- js           => any javascript needed to get the demo working │   ├- scss         => any Sass needed to get the demo working │   ├- images etc.  => demo assets directories